Unfair/Wrongful Dismissal Claims

 - Allegations of discrimination and/or whistleblowing which are linked to the dismissal

-Where appropriate, there will be an additional charge for attending a Tribunal Hearing of approximately £800 – £1000 per day (plus VAT).
+Where appropriate, there will be an additional charge for attending a Tribunal Hearing of approximately £800 – £1000 per day (+ VAT at 20%).
 Generally, we would allow 1-3 days depending on the complexity of your case.

 Our fees for unfair or wrongful dismissal cases (VAT is charged at 20% unless stated otherwise).

 In addition to the above fees are a number of disbursements.
 Disbursements are costs related to your matter that are payable such as obtaining a medical report where necessary, travel expenses and expert fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Counsel’s fees estimated between £1000 – £2,500 plus VAT (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
-There may be a requirement for a conference with Counsel.
+Counsel’s fees estimated between £1000 – £2,500 + VAT per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+There may be a requirement for a conference with Counsel at a likely cost of £500-£1000 plus VAT, again depending upon seniority.

 The fees set out above cover all of the work in relation to the following key stages of a claim.